LACMIP/emu/docs/_documentation/citing.md

 Example 1: [LACMIP 10088.8](https://www.gbif.org/occurrence/2012637492) represents the 8th specimen lot cataloged from LACMIP locality 10088.
 This specimen lot contains one specimen.
 {: .notice--warning}

 Example 2: [LACMIP 23192.1](https://www.gbif.org/occurrence/2012634986) represents the 1st specimen lot cataloged from LACMIP locality 23192.
-This specimen lot contains multiple specimens.
-If any of the individual specimens in this lot were to be figured in publication, they would be isolated and recataloged with their own unique catalog numbers.
+This specimen lot contains multiple specimens
 {: .notice--warning}

 **For specimens that have been digitized**, catalog numbers can be found by querying the LACMIP datasets on GBIF and iDigBio, which currently include all fossil insects and Cretaceous marine invertebrates from California (more coming soon).